daviemediato/zeppelin-simulator/README.md

-# Airplane Simulator in 3D
+# Zeppelin Simulator in 3D done with OpenGL
-This project aims to create an Airplane Simulator - a game that simulate an airplane flying over a city in 3D.
+This project aims to create an Zeppelin Simulator - a game that simulate an airplane flying over a city in 3D.

 First, make sure you have installed:
 ```